Hintzelab/MABE_testing/README.md

 optional arguments:
-  -h, --help            show this help message and exit -f, --force           force new download and compile -s SUBSET, --subset SUBSET
+  -h, --help            show this help message and exit -f, --force           force new download and compile -nb, --nobuild        skips the build step, (if already built) -s SUBSET, --subset SUBSET
                         test filter expression: "defaults and not settings"
 ```